dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

       	ii.
 Select the Power BI object and open the connection pane iii.
 Select your newly created workspace and connect to the Claim Dashboard report and tile

-    	b.
+    	c.
 File > Save and Publish